Who can apply for a Blue Badge?

 - You have an enduring or Substantial disability that causes an inability to walk or causes very considerable difficulty in walking, which can include difficulties brought on by anxiety or other mental health issues and causes you significant psychological distress.

 - You have a terminal illness, which means you cannot walk or find walking very difficult and have a DS1500 form.

 - You have a severe disability in both arms and drive regularly but cannot operate pay-and-display parking machines.

 - A child under the age of 3 with a medical condition that means the child always needs to be accompanied by bulky medical equipment or must always be kept near a vehicle in case they need emergency medical treatment.

 - You are constantly a significant risk to themselves or others near vehicles, in traffic or car parks.

-If we feel a face-to-face assessment is needed, we will contact you to invite you in.
+If we a face-to-face assessment is required, we will contact you to arrange this.

 An organisation can apply for a badge if:

 - The organisation cares for and transports disabled people who would themselves meet one or more of the conditions for a Blue Badge; and

 - Has a clear need for an organisational badge rather than using the individual Blue Badges of people it cares for.